Child Maintenance Orders

 Parents generally have the obligation to financially maintain their children until the child turns 18.
 When parents separate, child support is generally assessed and collected through the Department of Human Services‘ Child Support Agency.
 The obligation to pay child support usually ends when a child turns 18.
 However, in some situations, a parent may be required to pay child support after a child has reached the age of 18.
 In such cases, Child Maintenance Orders may be made.

 An example of where a Child Maintenace Order may be necessary is where a child who has turned 18 is still completing secondary school.
-If a child still requires financial support after they have turned 18, a parent can seek a Child Maintenance Order through the Family Court.
+If a child still requires financial support after they have turned 18, a parent can seek a Child Maintenance Order through the Federal Circuit and Family Court of Australia (FCFCA).

 What are Child Maintenance Orders?

 The Child Support Agency administers the child support scheme and accordingly, the Family Courts have a limited role in determining financial support payable for children (including children who are over 18).
-There are two situations where a parent can apply to the Family Court after a child has turned 18 for a Child Maintenance Order.
+There are two situations where a parent can apply to the Federal Circuit and Family Court of Australia after a child has turned 18 for a Child Maintenance Order.
 These are:

 - Where the child needs financial support to complete their education; or